-On 11th June 2021 the Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No.11 on monitoring the red lines for COVID-19.
+On 24th September 2021 the Directorate-General for Health (DGS) and the National Institute of Health Doutor Ricardo Jorge (INSA) release report No.26 on monitoring the red lines for COVID-19.
 The report includes the various indicators described in the Red Lines document, namely the 14-day incidence and the transmissibility index (Rt), national and by health region.
 From this report, the following points are highlighted:

-- The number of cumulative new SARS-Cov-2 / COVID-19 infections per 100 000 inhabitants over the last 14 days was 83, reflecting an increasing trend at national level.
+- The number of new cases of infection by SARS-CoV-2 / COVID-19, per 100,000 inhabitants, accumulated in the last 14 days, was 125 cases, with a decreasing trend at the national level.

-- The daily number of COVID-19 patients in intensive care units in mainland Portugal showed an increasing trend, corresponding to 29% of its defined critical value of 245 occupied beds.
+- The number of COVID-19 cases admitted to Intensive Care Units (ICU) on the continent showed a decreasing trend, corresponding to 29% (in the previous week it was 40%) of the defined critical value of 255 occupied beds.

-- The proportion of confirmed cases with delayed notification was 7.5 %, remaining below the 10 % threshold.
+- The proportion of confirmed cases reported late was 8.1% (last week it was 5.5%), remaining below the threshold of 10.0%.

 Strategy of lifting containment measures in the context of controlling Covid-19 – Council of Ministers Resolution 70-B/2021 dated 4th June 2021 Download in informal English here